-FBOA conducts an annual fiscal review.
-All SNAP CAN Providers are subject to the programmatic and fiscal monitoring requirements to ensure accountability of the delivery of all goods and services, as required under the Federal Single Audit Act.

-FBOA will review supporting documentation for selected invoices and expenditures, to ensure that they are allowable and allocable per the Cost Principles at 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-The review will also ensure compliance with applicable Grant Terms and Conditions and State Policy.
-FBOA provides written notice and further instruction to the provider 45 days prior to the evaluation date.
+All SNAP CAN Providers are subject to programmatic and fiscal monitoring requirements to ensure accountability of the delivery of all goods and services at least once every contract cycle, as required under the Federal Single Audit Act.
+Monitoring occurs annually on-site over a three-day period.
+FBOA reviews supporting documentation for selected invoices and expenditures, to ensure that they are allowable and allocable per the Cost Principles at 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The review will also include internal policies and procedures and ensure compliance with applicable Grant Terms and Conditions and State Policy.
+FBOA provides written notice and further instruction to the provider 45 calendar days before the evaluation date and a findings letter within 20 business days.